Sell on your terms. No Fees - Any Condition

 Unpacking The Rights Of Squatters In California

-Squatters in California occupy a property without the owner’s permission or legal right.
-While there are certain laws in place to protect tenants’ rights, squatters do not fall under this category.
+Squatters in California occupy a property without the owner’s permission or legal authority.
+Despite the existence of specific laws that safeguard tenants’ rights, squatters are not included in this category.

 Instead, they rely on specific laws that grant them a possessory interest in the property if certain conditions are met.
 These conditions include continuous possession of the property for at least five years and payment of all taxes and assessments during that time.